-What happens when your 0 percent APR ends?
-Once the promotional period is over, you’ll start accruing interest on any unpaid balances, including balances that you charged or transferred to the credit card during the promotional APR period.
+Once the promotional period is over, you’ll start accruing interest on any unpaid balances.
+That includes balances that you charged or transferred to the credit card during the promotional APR period — not just new charges.

-If you’re not paying attention to your credit cards, you might not realize that your intro APR period is ending—and what happens when it does could come as a surprise.
-Make sure you know exactly when your promotional APR runs out and what the standard variable APR will be moving forward, so you can avoid getting stuck with a large balance on a credit card that is about to start charging interest.
+Make sure you know exactly when your promotional APR runs out and what the standard variable APR will be moving forward so you can avoid getting stuck with a large balance on a credit card that is about to start charging interest.

-Want to know when your intro APR ends?
-Check your most recent credit card statement.
+You can find out when your intro APR ends by checking your most recent credit card statement.
 It should include your current APR as well as the length of any promotional APR.

 In some cases, missing a credit card payment or making a late payment could cause your 0 percent intro APR period to end early.
 Some credit card issuers revoke the promotional interest rate as a penalty for late or missed payments, so read your credit card’s fine print and find out whether a late payment could cost you your introductory interest rate.